Hong Kong shares seen steady ahead of China inflation data

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-HONG KONG May 9 Hong Kong shares may start steady on Thursday as investors brace for China CPI data due at 0130 GMT that is expected to show subdued growth kept inflation in check in April and depressed producer prices for a 14th consecutive month.

-According to a Reuters poll, the annual consumer price index is seen at 2.3 percent, up from 2.1 percent in March, while producer price deflation is forecast at 2.3 percent compared to a year ago, the deepest in six months.
+HONG KONG, April 9 Hong Kong shares may start slightly higher on Tuesday after encouraging U.S. corporate earnings and ahead of China's March inflation data due shortly after market open.

-On Wednesday, the Hang Seng Index ended up 0.9 percent at 23,244.4 points, its highest close since Feb.
-20. The China Enterprises Index of the top Chinese listings in Hong Kong climbed 1.5 percent.
+On Monday, the Hang Seng Index closed flat at 21,718.1.
+The China Enterprises Index of the top Chinese listings in Hong Kong also ended flat.

 FACTORS TO WATCH:

-* Standard Chartered faced a protest from over 20 percent of shareholders over its board structure on Wednesday and warned it could miss this year's revenue target after higher bad debts and falling interest rates hit first-quarter earnings.

-* Europe-focused clothing retailer Esprit Holdings Ltd has hired more staff from Inditex to drive its restructuring and implement the kind of fast fashion turnaround on which the larger Spanish rival has built its success.
+* Belle International Holdings Ltd said its footwear business recorded a same store sales growth of 4.5 percent for the first quarter of 2013, while sportswear business posted a same store sales growth of 11 percent.
+It said it added a net 326 retail outlets in China, bringing the total number to 17,890.

+* China Oil and Gas Group Ltd said it planned to issue U.S. dollar senior notes raising funds to fund capital expenditures, repay debt and for general corporate purposes.

-* Melco Crown Entertainment Ltd said its unaudited revenue for the first quarter of 2013 rose 11 percent to $1.14 billion.
+* Intime Department Store (Group) Co Ltd said its same stores sales growth for the first quarter of 2013 was 9.5 percent.

-* China Merchants Bank is expected to announce on Wednesday that its President Ma Weihua will retire in June, two banking sources said.

-* MGM Resorts International, parent of MGM China Holdings Ltd, said its first quarter earnings per share was $0.01 and revenue rose 3 percent to $2.4 billion and consolidated casino revenue increased 5 percent.
+* Yuexiu Property Co Ltd said its contracted sales value in March amounted to 1.688 billion yuan, a 19 percent drop from the same period a year ago.(Reporting by Clement Tan and Donny Kwok; Editing by Eric Meijer)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan